ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     fail the delivery so the verification test can be repeated later.

-6. For each record returned, parse the result as a series of "tag=value" pairs, i.e., the same overall format as the policy record (see [@!I-D.ietf-dmarc-dmarcbis, section 4.7]).
+6. For each record returned, parse the result as a series of "tag=value" pairs, i.e., the same overall format as the DMARC Policy Record (see [@!I-D.ietf-dmarc-dmarcbis, section 4.7]).
 In particular, the "v=DMARC1" tag is mandatory and **MUST** appear first in the list.
 Discard any that do not pass this test.
 A trailing ";" is optional.